Choose a school for your child with SEND

 Apply for a mainstream school

-You should apply for a mainstream school place, even if your child has an EHC plan or is being assessed for one.
+You should apply for a mainstream school place, even if your child is being assessed for an EHC plan.

 Special schools or schools with specialist resource provision